Definition

 Mechanism

-- Counting Semaphores: Using values to represent available units or signals.
+- Counting Semaphores: Values represent available units or signals

-- Condition Variables: Used within monitors to explicitly wait for state changes.
+- Condition Variables: Used within monitors to wait for state changes